 Google Chrome is a program by the software company Google Inc..
 Frequently, people decide to remove this program.
 This is troublesome because uninstalling this manually takes some skill regarding removing Windows applications by hand.
 The best SIMPLE practice to remove Google Chrome is to use Advanced Uninstaller PRO.
 Take the following steps on how to do this: How to erase Google Chrome from your PC using Advanced Uninstaller PRO

-1. If you don't have Advanced Uninstaller PRO on your PC, add it.
-This is good because Advanced Uninstaller PRO is a very potent uninstaller and general utility to clean your computer.DOWNLOAD NOW
+1. If you don't have Advanced Uninstaller PRO on your Windows PC, add it.
+This is a good step because Advanced Uninstaller PRO is a very potent uninstaller and all around utility to clean your Windows computer.DOWNLOAD NOW

-- download the setup by clicking on the DOWNLOAD NOW button
+- download the setup by pressing the DOWNLOAD button

 2. Run Advanced Uninstaller PRO.
-Take your time to get familiar with Advanced Uninstaller PRO's interface and number of features available.
-Advanced Uninstaller PRO is a very good package of utilities.
+It's recommended to take some time to get familiar with Advanced Uninstaller PRO's interface and number of tools available.
+Advanced Uninstaller PRO is a very useful Windows tool.

-5. A list of the programs existing on your computer will appear
+5. A list of the applications installed on the computer will be shown to you

-6. Scroll the list of programs until you find Google Chrome or simply click the Search field and type in "Google Chrome".
-If it is installed on your PC the Google Chrome program will be found very quickly.
-Notice that after you click Google Chrome in the list of applications, the following data about the application is made available to you:
+6. Scroll the list of applications until you locate Google Chrome or simply click the Search feature and type in "Google Chrome".
+If it exists on your system the Google Chrome application will be found automatically.
+Notice that when you select Google Chrome in the list , some data regarding the application is made available to you:

 - Safety rating (in the left lower corner).
-The star rating tells you the opinion other people have about Google Chrome, from "Highly recommended" to "Very dangerous".
+This explains the opinion other people have regarding Google Chrome, from "Highly recommended" to "Very dangerous".

-- Reviews by other people - Press the Read reviews button.
+- Reviews by other people - Click on the Read reviews button.

-- Technical information about the program you are about to uninstall, by clicking on the Properties button.
+- Details regarding the app you want to uninstall, by pressing the Properties button.

 7. Press the Uninstall button.
 A confirmation dialog will appear. accept the uninstall by pressing the Uninstall button.
 Advanced Uninstaller PRO will automatically remove Google Chrome.